Man sent to trial on murder charge in woman’s disappearance

 Floyd Galloway Jr. is charged with first-degree murder in the death of 28-year-old Danielle Stislicki of Farmington Hills.
 She’s been missing for nearly three years.

 A judge heard two days of testimony before ordering Galloway to trial Tuesday.
 Under Michigan law, the evidence threshold is low at this stage of a felony case.
-A state police expert said there was a high probability that Stislicki’s DNA was on a carpet patch in Galloway’s home.
+A state police expert said there was a “strong” likelihood that Stislicki’s DNA was on a carpet patch in Galloway’s home.

+Ann Stislicki said her daughter knew Galloway but “wasn’t interested in him.”

 The 32-year-old Galloway has pleaded not guilty.
 He’s serving a minimum 16-year prison sentence for kidnapping in a different case.